 MOUNTAIN BIKE XC

 Cross-country cycling is defined by the terrain on which it is performed.
 XC courses and trails consist of a mix of rough forest paths and singletrack (also referred to as doubletrack depending on width), smooth fireroads, and even paved paths connecting other trails.
 Until recently cross-country trails were deemed "easy" or "intermediate", due to the concept that this discipline of mountain biking relies more on physical prowess than technical ability.
-These days however, some paths can be difficult and challenging including grade 3 and 4 trails consist of technical rooty and rocky sections and small and other elements like drops and steep descents.
+These days however, some paths can be difficult and challenging including grade 3 and 4 trails consisting of technical sections such as rocky boulders, exposed roots, short sharp drops and steep descents.
+In some races a slightly easier but longer 'B' race line will be provided to allow the less experienced rider the opportunity to avoid a technical 'A' race line such a steep drop-off.
 Cross-country racing emphasises endurance above technical prowess, and races vary from 30 minutes to 24 hours in length.
 Races can be either point-to-point or lap-based.

 Cross-country bikes are lightweight, generally with front or dual suspension, strong brakes and a wide range of gears to cope with mixed terrain.
 As with all other mountain bikes, they have knobbly tyres of around two inches wide, which allow for off-road access.